 With a lot of penny pitching we sealed the deal in 2015 and started the stressful transition.
 Back and forth from France to UK, working off laptops in McDonalds as our property was not habitable, with no utilities or working septic tank was rural idyll and actually fun, as far removed from capitalist London as you could get and we felt we finally had the hope of a home.
 UK headed for Brexit and the banks became aggressive.
 Councils made money from car park fines and we were bombarded by court orders where companies conveniently failed to apply payments, or change our addresses or any other excuse they could come up with.
 With no financing from banks to support our business aspirations, the credit card became our best friend.
 The flat we borrowed in Kent gave us a roof over our heads, but was due to be sold, so being homeless effectively, in 2017 we decided to move to France permanently.

 The stress took its toll.
 Moving to France meant downsizing my work dramatically as I couldn’t afford the increasing software and licence fees to run my practise.
 I also realised that although the internet is flexible, it is not flexible enough to accommodate clients who want to physically meet you.
 Ambitions had to paired down and then this spring our business Ion Syrup faltered.
 My husbands brother would not manufacture and without this we would now have to bring the business to France.
 Without licenced premises this was impossible.
 The barrels remain in Romania and all the hard work from 2013 is in the air.
 In fact it is almost in the clouds – a dream that will not be fulfilled.
 I have had to swallow the loss of money and re-group.
-I am bitter, something I never used to suffer with and maybe as I digressed, this is why today I feel that mother nature has caught up with me.

 This photo is of me was taken last year in September, after a few months in France working on the barn you can see in the distance.
 I felt elated, sun drenched and young at heart.
 We returned to the UK in October to finalize paperwork and finally rid ourselves of all the connections you acquire running properties.
 Some companies were still billing us for the property we had sold back in March and failing to close accounts.